getreu/tp-note/README.md

 * API documentation

   _Tp-Note_'s program code documentation targets mainly software developers.
   The code is split into a library [tpnote-lib] and the command line application [tpnote].
-  The advanced user may consult the [Tp-Note's config module documentation] which explains the default templates and setting.
-Many of them can be customized through _Tp-Note_'s configuration file.
+The advanced user may consult the [Tp-Note's config module documentation] and the [constants in the API documentation] which explain the various settings.
+Most of them can be customized through _Tp-Note_'s configuration file.

-  [Constants in API documentation]